Additional Information | Philosophy Conference

 The banquet is a casual occasion.

-If you have any special dietary restrictions, please let me know.
+If you have any special dietary restrictions, please let us know.
 We always provide meat, vegetarian, and vegan meals.
-Remember that we will provide the Friday banquet (which starts at 6 p.m.) plus Saturday breakfast (from 7 a.m to 8 a.m.) and lunch (from 1 p.m. to 2 p.m.).
-The actual paper sessions will run on Saturday from 8 a.m. to 1 p.m. and from 2:15 p.m. to 7:30 p.m.
+Remember that we will provide the Friday banquet plus Saturday breakfast and lunch.

-There are four local hotels, all within about a half-mile of each other and about a mile or so from the Pacific University campus— Best Western University Inn, America's Best Value Inn & Suites, Forest Grove Inn and McMenamin's Grand Lodge.
+There are four local hotels, all within about a half-mile of each other and about a mile or so from the Pacific University campus— Best Western University Inn, America's Best Value Inn & Suites,and McMenamin's Grand Lodge.

 If you stay at one of these hotels, we will provide shuttle service to and from our campus on Friday evening and also select times during Saturday.
 In addition, there is a public bus that runs right by each of the hotels and can take you to our campus.